 I love Hai Di Lao.
-There’s something about the stellar service that keeps enchanting me.
-That said, there are days when I desire a quick hot pot fix that won’t burn a hole in my pocket.
-Listed here are nine Hai Di Lao alternatives that rival Singapore’s favourite steamboat franchise.
+There’s something about the stellar service at this hotpot restaurant that keeps enchanting me.
+That said, there are days when I desire a quick steamboat meal that won’t burn a hole in my pocket.
+Listed here are nine Hai Di Lao alternatives that rival Singapore’s favourite steamboat restaurant.

 1. Spice World Hot Pot

 Spice World Hot Pot moulds beef fat and ma la stock into an adorable Hello Kitty ($9.90++) block.
 This is left to melt slowly into the stock, pimping up your soup with flavours.
 An array of seafood and meats is also available to be cooked in the steamboat.